joantolos/kata-ping-pong/README.md

     ./gradlew fatJar
     java -jar build/libs/kata-mars-rover-all-1.0.jar

+I have added more functionality and restrictions just to make it more fun.

 ## Your Task

 You’re part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
 Develop an API that translates the commands sent from earth to instructions that are understood by the rover.